The Interdisciplinary Neuroimaging Forum was established in 2017 at the University of Haifa

 on), Prof. Simone Shamay-Tsoory.

-Courses committee: Dr. Tomer Shechner, Dr. Hadas Okon-Singer, Dr. Tali Raveh.
+Courses committee: Prof. Tomer Shechner, Prof. Hadas Okon-Singer, Dr. Tali Raveh, Dr. Sarit Szpiro.
 Aims to provide theoretical and practical training in the field of neuroimaging, including existing and new courses.

-Community committee: Dr. Tali Bitan, Dr. Aviva Berkovich-Ohana, Dr. Tal Krasovsky.
+Community committee: Prof. Tali Bitan, Prof. Aviva Berkovich-Ohana, Dr. Tal Krasovsky.
 Aims to create networking opportunities to support research, create visibility of the forum, implement a website for the forum and promote annual meetings.

-MRI committee: Prof. Avi Karni, Dr. Roee Admon, Dr. Shai Gabay, Dr. Irit Weissman-Fogel, Dr. Nogah Cohen, Dr. Avi Mendelsohn.
+MRI committee: Dr. Roee Admon, Prof. Avi Karni, Prof. Shai Gabay, Prof. Irit Weissman-Fogel, Dr. Nogah Cohen, Dr. Avi Mendelsohn.
 Aims to bridge the gap at University of Haifa in MRI research, including personnel and Infrastructure.

-Procedures committee: Dr. Shai Gabai, Dr. Avi Mendelsohn.
+Procedures committee: Prof. Shai Gabai, Dr. Avi Mendelsohn.
 In charge of the Forum's protocol and procedures.